Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

   }

 :reg:
- Property defines address range. '<0xa 0xb>' is BAR offset and length pair, both are 64-bit integer.
+ Propert defines an address range. `<0x00 0x1f05000 0x00 0x1000>` indicates
+ *0x00 0x1f05000* as BAR offset and *0x00 0x1000* as address length.
 :pcie_physical_function:
  Property specifies which PCIe physical function the subsystem node resides.
+ `<0x0>` implies physical function 0.
 :pcie_bar_mapping:
- Property specifies which PCIe BAR the subsystem node resides. '<0x2>' is BAR index and it is 0 if this property is not defined.
+ Property specifies which PCIe BAR the subsystem node resides. `<0x2>` implies BAR 2.
+A value of 0 means the property is not defined.
 :compatible:
  Property is a list of strings.
 The first string in the list specifies the exact subsystem node.
 The following strings represent other devices that the device is compatible with.
+:interrupts:
+ Property specifies start and end interrupts for this subsystem node.
+ `<0x09 0x0c>` implies interrupts 9 to 13 are used by this subsystem.
 :firmware:
  Subnode defines the firmware required by this subsystem node.